susom/twilio_enhancements/README.md

 # Twilio Enhancements

-We hope to add additional features to this module in the future, hence the generic name.
+We hope to add additional features to this module in the near future, hence the generic name.
 But, for starters we have:

 - Support of opt-out using Twilio Messaging Service